guyo13/usda_food_data_exporter/README.md

 ```
 python fooddata_exporter.py --exclude-data-type sub_sample_food --exclude-data-type agricultural_acquisition --export-file-name ./exported/food_database
 ```

+## Issues and Contributions

+If you find a bug, have a feature request or have a question, you are welcome to open an Issue on the <a href="https://github.com/guyo13/usda_food_data_exporter/issues" target="_blank">Issue Tracker</a>

+If you want to contribute, open a pull request on <a href="https://github.com/guyo13/usda_food_data_exporter" target="_blank">GitHub</a>.

+All outside contributions are licensed to the author under the MIT license.

 ## License
 FoodData Exporter is licensed under the GNU General Public License version 3